Nottingham, Pennsylvania

-Nottingham is an unincorporated community and census-designated place that is located in West Nottingham Township in Chester County, Pennsylvania, United States.
+Nottingham is an unincorporated community and census-designated place that is located in Chester County, Pennsylvania, United States.
+The CDP is divided between East Nottingham Township and West Nottingham Township.

 History and notable features

 It is home to the 651-acre Nottingham County Park, a serpentine barrens that is listed as a National Natural Landmark.

 A Herr's plant, which was founded in 1946, is also located in the community.

 The U.S. Post Office for Nottingham is located on Baltimore Pike.

 Geography

-The community is located at the intersection of U.S. 1 and Pennsylvania Route 272, near the border with East Nottingham Township and a short distance north of the Maryland border.
+The center of the community is located at the intersection of U.S. 1 and Pennsylvania Route 272, near the border with East Nottingham Township and a short distance north of the Maryland border.

 Demographics

 As of 2020, this CDP had a population of 1,260.